Famous Fred: Plot

 When the backyards were no longer enough for Fred's audience, they both left the family to go on a world tour, with Sophie and Nick desperately searching the streets to find their missing pets.
 Fred's dissolute lifestyle, however, increasingly caused diseases, reflected in ever higher veterinary bills.
 In the end, Fred fell ill with 'cat flu' and died shortly after returning to the family.

 In the present, Sophie and Nick are saddened that they never heard Fred sing, with Kenneth blaming himself for Fred's death.
 Ginger reveals he made a secret recording of Fred's final song on tape (without Kenneth's permission), and the funeral service moves to Sophie's and Nick's house, where the children and cats dance to Fred's music and empty the fridge.
 When dawn falls, everyone disappears and Sophie and Nick are also sent to bed by Kenneth, who laboriously cleans the kitchen before retiring upstairs himself.

 The next morning, Sophie and Nick's parents are left confused by the previously-filled refrigerator being suddenly empty, along with all the flowers from the garden plants missing.
 Leading them down the garden, the children reveal Fred's still-decorated headstone to their amazed and delighted parents, who assume they made it themselves.
 Sophie nods in agreement, with an initially confused Nick also deciding not to reveal the truth.

 Meanwhile, Kenneth is sitting in his hutch upstairs listing the different cat lives that Fred had lost in various incidents over the years.
 He realises that the cat flu was only Fred's eighth consumed cat life.
 Since every cat has nine lives, Kenneth exclaims that Fred still has one life left, and calls out for his whereabouts.

 In the garden, Fred appears from behind his headstone, and secretly creeps away with a smile.

 Production

 Famous Fred is based on Posy Simmonds's children's book Fred.
-The film was released on 24 December 1996 on Channel 4.
+The film was released on Christmas Eve 1996 on Channel 4.
 Lenny Henry sings various songs in the film as Fred, including the title One Last Song composed by Danny Cheng and written by Rob Reed and Nigel Crowle.